 Last fall, I began seeing news headlines about a new pink chocolate developed by Zürich-based Barry Callebaut.
 This company launched its Ruby chocolate in Shanghai in September 2017, after spending nearly a decade working to develop this fourth style of chocolate—following milk, dark and white.
 An all-natural chocolate, without any artificial colors, Barry Callebaut uses a secret recipe to make its Ruby Chocolate, which Taucherli purchases as couverture for its 100-gram chocolate bars.
-The so-called “Ruby cocoa bean,” which some claim is made from unfermented cocoa beans, produces a red-hued cocoa mass.
+The so-called “Ruby cocoa bean,” which some claim comes from unfermented cocoa beans, produces a red-hued cocoa mass.
 When mixed with cocoa butter, it gives the chocolate an inviting pink color.

 Personally, I like white chocolate, which Taucherli’s Ruby chocolate reminds me of in terms of its smoothness.
 However, this pink chocolate also has a light fruity and slightly acidic taste.
 Altogether, this chocolate bar contains 40 percent chocolate: 4.5 percent cocoa mass and 27.5 percent cocoa butter.

 I can think of many different ways to use Ruby chocolate in baking, such as cakes, cookies and more.
 My first test at home was with my trusted Betty Crocker recipe for chocolate chip cookies.
 At first glance via Instagram, one person thought I had used rhubarb, while another thought they were made with ham!
 Of course, it was Taucherli’s pink chocolate, roughly chopped, along with slivered almonds.
 The Ruby chocolate gave these cookies a surprising appearance—a new twist on a classic American treat.